An L.H. Grey/Richard Charles Stevens Dark Fusion

 Therefore I implore you to amble through the dark corner of L.H.
 Grey’s Instagram and see precisely what I see time and again.
 The Elusive White Rabbit can usually be found bounding the perimeter and it is quite the rabbit hole, believe you me.
 Furthermore, prepare for these Rivers of Grue to run at their reddest to accommodate our shared vision.
 Ideas pool like mercury from our constantly fusing nodes and shall continue to do so until such time as we ultimately merge.
 A little too outlandish perhaps?
 I prefer the term otherworldly you know.
 When each subsequent bounce affords greater elevation, imagination need no longer be a station.
 Each creation, innovation is of honest persuasion, a kindly donation to those who choose to kiss our abrasions.
 By my estimations, this makes it the right time to slaughter some past demons, butcher-like.
 Anyone care for seconds?

-Imagery by L.H.
+Imagery and audio arrangement by L.H.
 Grey

 Prose by Richard Charles Stevens